hashicorp/terraform-azurerm-vault-enterprise-hvd/README.md

 - `var.vm_image_sku`
 - `var.vm_image_version`

-## TLS

-There is a helper doc for tls cert generation should you need it [TLS](https://github.com/hashicorp/terraform-azurerm-vault-enterprise-hvd/tree/main/docs/docs/tls.md).

 ## Load Balancing

 This module supports the deployment of Azure's TCP Layer 4 load balancer to sit in front of the Vault cluster.
 The load balancer can be external (public IP) or internal (private IP) and is configured to use Vault's `sys/health` API endpoint to determine health status of Vault to ensure clients are always directed to a healthy instance when possible.